lordsutch/micropyGPS/README.md

 ## Overview

-micropyGPS is a full featured GPS NMEA sentence parser for use with [MicroPython] and the PyBoard embedded platform.
-It's also fully compatible with Python 3.x
+micropyGPS is a full featured GPS NMEA sentence parser for use with [MicroPython] (1.17 or later) and the PyBoard embedded platform.
+It's also fully compatible with Python 3.6 or later.

 Features: